b3rendsh/bit90/README.md

 ## Mame emulator
 The developers of Mame created a bit90 machine which is working excellent:
 http://adb.arcadeitalia.net/dettaglio_mame.php?game_name=bit90
-There's no tape interface yet but you can load a basic program in memory uing the debugger.
+There's no tape interface yet but you can load a basic program in memory using the debugger.
 I have created an example in the Mame folder on how to do this.

 ## To do